top of page

 Lands of Xixaraca

-New generations of coffee farmers are experimenting with resistant varieties and differentiated processes to add value to the bean.
-Community workdays, family labor, harvest celebrations, and a close connection to the mountains are reflected in every cup: it's not just coffee, it's a story of resilience and community pride.
+New generations of coffee farmers are experimenting with insect-resistant varieties and differentiated processes to add value to the bean.
+Community, family labor, harvest celebrations, and a close connection to the mountains are reflected in every cup: it's not just coffee, it's a story of resilience and community pride.

 bottom of page